Nickz22/sample-async-bundle-add/README.md

 # sample-async-bundle-add

-Clone this repo to try async addition of product bundles to CPQ.
+Clone this repo to try async addition of product bundles to Quote.

 You'll need to change the following: